skip to main content

 2. HCPSS employees will not request any information regarding immigration status/social security numbers for participation in any school system activity.

-1. The Superintendent/Designee will maintain school enrollment/registration procedures that do not require immigration status information, including social security numbers.
+1. The Superintendent/designee will maintain school enrollment/registration procedures that do not require immigration status information, including social security numbers.

 2. The principal/designee will ensure that participation in school activities does not require the reporting of immigration status unless the activity is a field trip and the immigration status is required by the field trip location.